Grillette/grillette.github.io/_posts/2019-11-30-SigSegV2-WriteUp.md

 print(''.join(chr(int(i)) for i in finish))
 ```

-So, to explain quickly, I use ```sys.setrecursionlimit(10000)``` to set higher number of recursion limit because I had an error on my for loop afterward.
+So, to explain quickly, I use ```sys.setrecursionlimit(10000)``` to set a higher number of the recursion limit because I had an error on my for loop afterward.
 To explore the directories recursively, I use ```os.walk()``` in a for loop, it will give every path of the tree in our current directory.
-Here, the first occurrence give the longest path he can go so we can break directly after getting the first path, no need to list every path.
+Here, the first occurrence gives the longest path he can go so we can break directly after getting the first path, no need to list every path.
 We can find the documentation [here](https://docs.python.org/3/library/os.html).

-After using this, we noticed that our ```path``` variable is really long but it's not the deepest we can go, the *walk()* function is limited so we decided to use it severall times until we really are at the end of the tree.
+After using this, we noticed that our ```path``` variable is really long, but it's not the deepest we can go, the *walk()* function is limited, so we decided to use it several times until we really are at the end of the tree.
 That's why we have a while loop, for every round we concatenate the path to another variable to keep the total path stored and we change directory to this path.
 Which means, every round we go to the deepest directory that *walk()* can get and we repeat.
 We stop when the only directory detected is "." which mean there is no more folder.

 Once that's done, we simply clean our output for dots and the beginning folder "/tmp", convert our string to a table of every ascii code and finally convert it to a readable string.
 Here is the output :